Governance

 BridgeLine posters in multiple languages

 Each region makes significant efforts to promote BridgeLine and encourage a culture in which employees feel comfortable disclosing potential compliance issues.
-Each Group region regularly conducts campaigns centered on the “Speak Up!” message.
+Each regional Group company regularly conducts campaigns centered on the “Speak Up!” message.

 Reporting lines are only effective if employees feel secure that speaking up will not negatively impact their employment.
 The Group prohibits retaliation when business conduct or ethical issues are reported in good faith.
 This longstanding policy is incorporated into the new Code of Conduct and is reflected in numerous regional and local policies.

-In 2022, a total of 1,352 BridgeLine reports and questions were received worldwide.
-The majority of reports and questions (32 to 69 percent depending on the region) related to human resources issues including diversity, harassment, and workplace respect.
+In 2023, a total of 1,443 BridgeLine reports and questions were received worldwide.
+The majority of reports and questions (37% to 68%, depending on the region) related to human resources issues including diversity, harassment, and workplace respect.
 A breakdown of the categories of reports and questions received globally appears below.
 Upon investigation, over 29 percent of reports were substantiated or partially substantiated.
-All confirmed violations resulted in appropriate corrective and mitigating action, including disciplinary measures up to and including termination.
-There were no significant confirmed reports in 2022 for the key areas of corruption and antitrust/competition.
+All confirmed violations resulted in appropriate corrective and/or mitigating action, including disciplinary measures up to and including termination.
+There were no significant confirmed reports in 2023 for the areas of corruption and antitrust/competition.

 Audits